ReadyResearchers/EduAttain/README.md

 The structure of the files contributing to the development of EduAttain are as follows:

-- `R` folder: contains the main code file for this project, `app.R`, and the corresponding `description` configuration file.
+- `EduAttain` folder: contains the main code file for this project, `app.R`, and the corresponding `description` configuration file.
 This folder also contains the following folders, all of which contain pertinent information for the project:
         - `data` folder: contains the data source for this project, `CPS.db`.
         - `tests` folder: contains the test file for this project, `app_tests.R`.
         - `www` folder: contains the picture files used in the project